In the chaos

 Scripture gives us no proof that their story is a false one.

-One who reads all of Scripture would certainly say that the story is untrue,
+reads all of Scripture would certainly say that the story is untrue,

 based on the story of Jesus,